 On January 18, 2019, Robert Mueller's office disputed a BuzzFeed report stating that Trump instructed Michael Cohen to lie to Congress, characterizing the report as "not accurate".

-On January 23, 2019, BuzzFeed notified all employees via memo that there would be an upcoming 15% reduction in workforce, affecting the international, web content, and news divisions of the company, impacting approximately 200 employees.
+On January 23, 2019, BuzzFeed notified all employees via memo that there would be an upcoming 15% reduction in workforce affecting the international, web content, and news divisions of the company.
+The layoffs would affect approximately 200 employees.

-In February 2019, following major layoffs, BuzzFeed News voted to unionize.
+In February 2019, BuzzFeed News voted to unionize, following major layoffs.
 A dispute between BuzzFeed's upper executives and the union began when the executives failed to show up to a meeting.

-In 2019, Steven Lim, star of Tasty's sponsored show Worth It, left BuzzFeed to start his own production company Watcher.
+In 2019, Steven Lim, star of Worth It, left BuzzFeed to start his own production company Watcher.

-In late 2019, Ryan Bergara and Shane Madej started their own digital production company, Watcher Entertainment, with Worth It's Steven Lim; however, the two continued collaborating with BuzzFeed to produce BuzzFeed Unsolved.
+In late 2019, Ryan Bergara and Shane Madej started their own digital production company, Watcher Entertainment, with Worth It's Steven Lim, while continuing to collaborate with BuzzFeed to produce BuzzFeed Unsolved.

-On March 25, 2020, BuzzFeed announced in an internal memo that it would cut employee salaries on a sliding scale due to the COVID-19 pandemic.
-Jonah Peretti said he would not be taking a salary until the end of the pandemic.
+On March 25, 2020, BuzzFeed announced in an internal memo that it would cut employee salaries on a sliding scale of 5% (lowest income bracket) up to 25% (highest income bracket) due to the COVID-19 pandemic.

-On May 13, 2020, BuzzFeed shut down its divisions in the UK and Australia, furloughing staff in both locations.
+On May 13, 2020, BuzzFeed shut down its divisions in the UK and Australia, furloughing 10 news staff in the UK as well as four in its Australian outpost.

 In June 2020, BuzzFeed News senior reporter Ryan Broderick was fired after it was revealed he had "plagiarized or misattributed information in at least 11 of his articles."